Go to the Nature Institute’s home page

 What Does the Microworld Have to Do with Us?

 You may be thinking that the topic of this chapter is off the main track of the book.
 Perhaps so.
 But then again, just about the entire book is off the main track of the biological sciences today, including molecular biology and (as we will see) evolutionary biology.
 It is not a bad thing if this chapter encourages us to take note of the limits of our understanding.
 Nor is it a bad thing if scientists put themselves into a questioning mode rather than the “we understand perfectly well” mode.
-And certainly it is not a bad thing if, when we look at the inevitable schematic “pictures” of cells in textbooks, we realize how little we understand of what we are looking at.
+And certainly it is not a bad thing if, when we look at the inevitable schematic “pictures” of cells in textbooks, we realize how little we understand what we are looking at.

 What we don’t understand goes far beyond the issues discussed in this chapter.
 The question I have been posing throughout the book is this: Given the wise and well-directed coordination of all the physically lawful life processes we have ever observed, and given the fact that physical lawfulness alone provides no accounting for either the wise coordination or its end-directedness, how can we arrive at a new way of thinking about the problems of life?
 It hardly seems justified to ignore this question simply because it too easily invites answers that go contrary to our existing intellectual commitments.